-The West Tracy Fault (WTF) is the is the only known active fault that crosses the tunnel alignments and for seismicity, earthquake-induced ground shaking and fault rupture must be considered during the tunnel lining design.
+The West Tracy Fault (WTF) is the is the only known active fault that crosses the tunnel alignments analyzed for the DCP; and seismicity, earthquake-induced ground shaking and fault rupture must be considered during the tunnel lining design.
 Ground shaking refers to the movement of the ground due to seismic waves traveling through the ground as a result of an earthquake.
 Ground shaking usually does not result in structural failure of modern and well-constructed tunnels, provided the lining is in continuous contact with the surrounding ground.
 A tunnel in continuous contact with the ground would typically experience the same strains as the surrounding ground during shaking.
 Earthquake-induced ground shaking can also cause liquefaction to occur in loosely compacted soils under the water table, which can result in excessive ground settlement and damage to structures.
 Liquefaction would not be a major issue for this tunnel, as it is expected to be located beneath the potentially liquefiable soils and will be verified in the future when site specific data becomes available.

-The WTF is the only known active fault on the project and only crosses the southern tunnels.
 Preliminary findings associated with fault movements have been addressed in the West Tracy Fault Displacement Hazard Analysis TM (DCA, 2021b).
 There are numerous proven designs and construction means and methods to safely build a tunnel through fault zones.
-During a seismic rupture, the tunnels would experience deformations and changes in external ground and external water pressures.
+During a seismic rupture, the tunnel would experience deformations and changes in external ground and external water pressures.
 In this case, the tunnel lining would be designed to be flexible to accommodate the fault rupture displacement and to be strong enough to withstand the external ground and water pressures.
 In order to accommodate the displacement and withstand the pressure changes, the following would be considered and potentially implemented for the lining design: